guoyingshou/religion-19c-dh/syllabus.md

 done on the digital project.
 (You can write as many posts as you like.)
 Topics can include the research you're doing, the skills you're learning, the decisions you're making, the connections you're drawing to the class readings, and the like.

-You will also make at least two comments per week on your colleagues' posts.
+This class will be much more informal and collaborative than any humanities class that you have taken before.
+Part of this informality is that you can expect that we might change the assignments for the course as we go along.
+You can be certain, for example, that the contract you will draw up will obligate you to accomplishing certain work at certain times during the course, and so this work is not on the schedule below.
+You can also expect that as work on the main project proceeds add to and modify the readings for the course to help your work on the project.

 ## Evaluation